ROYAL NAVY HARBOUR DEFENCES - OBAN

-Oban Bay is on the western coast of Scotland near the island of Mull.
+Oban is a small town on the western coast of Scotland near the island of Mull about 95 miles North of Glasgow.
 During WW2, merchant ships gathered there under the protection of the Royal Navy and joined up with larger convoys to the USA, Russia and elsewhere.
 A few miles to the north is Ganavan, a headland which offers an excellent view of the waters around Oban.
-It was on Ganavan headland that the Royal Navy established the "Little Ganavan" anti-submarine Indicator Loop Station and a Port-war Signal Station (PSS).
-As well, there was a radar tower, a plotting room, gun emplacements and ammunition stores.
-This is the story of the Oban Bay Indicator Loop Station at Little Ganavan.
+It was on Ganavan headland that the Royal Navy established the "Little Ganavan" anti-submarine Indicator Loop Station.
+This is its story.

 Research Fellow - School of Science